filtoid/PumpkinHero/README.md

 Support
 -------
-Curently this code only supports Linux.
-It may work on Windows but Pygame does not get keydown events in MacOS by default.
+Curently this code only supports Linux and Windows. ~~It may work on Windows~~ It does work on Windows (with Pygame installed) but Pygame does not get keydown events in MacOS by default.
 Some clever trickery is needed to achieve this.
 If you can figure out how to get the keys to work on MacOS then please feel free to update the docs and send a pull request - it would be very gratefully received :)